- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 Most of Robin Hollow's market bouquets are sold at the $20 price point with tax included.
 "At our busiest market, there are always other vendors offering low-cost bouquets," Polly says.
 "But we've found the $20 bouquet serves as a 'cash express lane' — folks just hand us a $20 bill and scoot off to their other errands without standing in the line."
 It has proven to be the "sweet spot" — for farmers and customers alike.

-Here are a couple additional tips from Johnny's Flower Product Manager, Hillary Alger, to help you pair practicality with style to run a successful market bouquet program:
+Here are a couple additional tips from Johnny's Flower Product Manager, Hillary Alger, to help you pair practicality with style and run a successful market-bouquet program:

-- Productive and sturdy, sunflowers and zinnias are the workhorses of market bouquets.
+2. Grow plenty of productive and sturdy cuts to give your bouquets backbone — sunflowers and zinnias are the workhorses of market bouquets.

 - Sunflowers: Consider color in your sunflower succession-planting plan.
 Pastel and bright colors are popular for spring and summer bouquets; reds, chocolates, and dark orange for fall.

-- Zinnias: The unique and versatile colors of the Queen Series are a hit for bouquets that are brightly colored or made up of a more sophisticated color scheme.
+- Zinnias: The unique and versatile colors of the Queeny Series are a hit for bouquets that are brightly colored or made up of a more sophisticated color scheme.